 Biochemistry and Medical Genetics

 745 Bannatyne Avenue

 University of Manitoba

 The Jones lab's research focuses on environmental exposures in the prenatal and early childhood periods, and seeks to establish when and how these become biologically embedded.
 Our long-term goal is to use cutting edge epigenetic tools in combination with well-developed birth cohorts and controlled exposures to investigate the mechanism and timing of biological embedding of specific environmental exposures on long-term health.

-Dr. Meaghan Jones received her bachelor of science (honours) in biology from Mount Allison University, and her PhD in Medical Genetics from the University of British Columbia.
+Dr. Meaghan Jones received a bachelor of science (honours) in biology from Mount Allison University, and her PhD in medical genetics from the University of British Columbia.

 Dr. Jones’ current focus is the role of epigenetic changes in the link between mothers’ exposure to inhaled pollutants like cigarette smoke and their children’s risk of developing asthma.